kirkch/jc/README.md

 mastering the development cycle, and once mastered it will focus on speeding it up.
 Other tools should be used for the other stages, such as Python or good ol' reliable Bash scripts.
 As an industry lets go back to having small power tools with a core focus, rather than big mammoth tools that try to consume and own everything.

+## Core JC Values

+* Supports zero configuration
+* Supports simple overrides for what matters
+* Is opinionated as to what matters (specifically compilation, testing and packaging only)
+* Declarative
+* Speed

 ## Where JC will go